priyankeshh/Car-Evaluation-Classification/README.md

-Sure, here's a `README.md` file for your GitHub repository:

----

 # Car Evaluation Classification Project

 This repository contains the code and analysis for a machine learning project focused on predicting car evaluations based on various attributes.
 The dataset used for this project is the Car Evaluation dataset, which is commonly used for classification tasks.